ThanhAn1002/ThanhAn1002/README.md

  🔭 My major is **Software Engineering**

- ⚡ My Slogan**If you don't build your own dream, someone else will hire you to build theirs**
+ ⚡ My Slogan: **If you don't build your own dream, someone else will hire you to build theirs** ⚡

  </div>